pipeargill/pipeargill.com/content/test.md.md

 ---
 title: test page
-slug: test
 ---
 This is my content.
-10
+11